 The ending of most Batman romantic subplots.
 In the original Tim Burton films, though, he took a painfully realistic look on this trope, though technically only one relationship ended this way (unmarked spoilers, for Batman fans might typically view this all as It Was His Sled):

-Bruce had originally viewed this as his issue with Vicki, until he told her.
-Of course, this was broken up by The Joker coming in.
+In Batman, Bruce had originally viewed this as his issue with Vicki, until he told her.
+This was broken up by The Joker coming in.
 Vicki ended up dumping him because she couldn't handle it.
 This ends up haunting him for the rest of the Burton-Shumacher quadrilogy.